Food and drink industry case studies

 An employee was standing on the top of food production plant as she washed it with a hose.
 She slipped, fell off the plant and fell 2m, breaking her arm.
 Standing on the plant for cleaning had been condoned within the factory.
 Safe access arrangements are now provided.

-The company carried out a trial using a new shoe with a sole which had been shown to be highly slip resistant when tested wet in DIN ramp tests at HSE's Health and Safety Laboratory.
-At the end of the seven-month trial, a group of workers using traditional footwear had suffered 15 slip injuries.
+The company carried out a trial using a new shoe with a sole which had been shown to be highly slip-resistant when tested wet in tests at HSE's Health and Safety Laboratory.
+At the end of the 7-month trial, a group of workers using traditional footwear had suffered 15 slip injuries.
 A similar group using the new footwear had suffered no injuries.

 Fatal fall from lift truck forks

 A worker was standing on the raised forks of a fork lift truck (FLT) attempting to locate bulk bags onto the forks.
-The FLT became overloaded and tilted forward throwing the worker onto the concrete floor from which he received fatal injuries.
+The FLT became overloaded and tilted forward, throwing the worker onto the concrete floor from which he received fatal injuries.

 A new employee was leaving site at the end of the day.
 He crossed in front of doors used by fork lift trucks and was struck by the forks of a truck as it emerged through the door, breaking his arm as he fell.

 Crushed by reversing vehicle

 A worker in a bakery received fatal crush injuries to his head when a shunter (cab) unit was reversing onto a HGV trailer in a loading bay.
 The workers head became trapped between the reversing trailer and the frame of the loading bay door.

 Segregation and reversing

 A worker was crushed by a reversing FLT against railings which had been provided to separate pedestrians from the vehicle roadway.
 The FLT driver had reversed without looking and crushed the worker who was on the road side of the railings.

-A FLT operator at a coffee manufacturer died when the vehicle overturned and crushed him.
+An FLT operator at a coffee manufacturer died when the vehicle overturned and crushed him.
 The position of the rear wheels suggested the truck may have been turning fairly sharply at the time.

 Reach truck struck door lintel

 An employee at a biscuit manufacturer was driving a reach truck through a doorway when it struck the lintel.
 The impact caused the lintel to dislodge and this fell on the driver fatally injuring him.

 Machine fell on workers

-A maintenance fitter was killed and an engineer injured when a large twin arm dough mixing machine fell from the raised forks of a FLT.
+A maintenance fitter was killed and an engineer injured when a large twin-arm, dough mixing machine fell from the raised forks of an FLT.
 The machine was on the forks to enable maintenance work from beneath.

 Struck by sharp knife

 A worker received a serious hand injury when using a sharp hand knife to debone meat.

 Crushed in machine

 An engineer suffered fatal crushing injuries when working within the danger area of a large robotic palletising machine.
-The machine started up unexpectedly as it had not been electrically isolated and the power locked off.
+The machine started up unexpectedly as it had not been electrically isolated, and the power locked off.
 In food and drink manufacturing, around one fatality a year results from workers entering large machines which have not been safely isolated and locked-off from electric, hydraulic or pneumatic power sources.

 Trapped by in-running rollers

 A company making naan breads imported a machine for making and flattening the dough.
 The machine was not CE marked and had unguarded rollers to flatten the dough.
-A worker feeding flour into the machine slipped on some flour and fell towards the machine putting out a hand to break his fall.
+A worker feeding flour into the machine slipped on some flour and fell towards the machine, putting out a hand to break his fall.
 His hand was drawn into the unguarded rollers and trapped.
-He was eventually released by the Fire Brigade and suffered permanent damage to his hand.
+He was eventually released by the Fire Services and suffered permanent damage to his hand.